X4/krit/README.md

 Say we want to read the first chapter of our Algebra book, and solve a few exercises today.
 Let's add a new task to the current date node:

 ```
-$ grit add Work on ch.
+$ Krit add Work on ch.
 1 of the Algebra textbook
 (1) -> (75)
 ```

 Create cross links from this node to the relevant `textbook` nodes (the first argument to `link` is the origin, the ones following it are targets):

 ```
-$ grit link 75 45 47 48 49
+$ Krit link 75 45 47 48 49
-$ grit
+$ Krit
 [~] 2020-11-10 (1)
  ├──[x] ...
  └──[ ] Work on ch.
 1 of the Algebra textbook (75)